 Many of the people who are attracted to the striking good looks of timber frame houses may also be interested in log homes.
 When it comes to comparing the two, is there a significant difference in price?
 Here’s how to compare the cost of timber frame vs log homes.

-Most custom homes, whether they are log or frame, will cost between 10% and 30% more than an equivalent conventionally built house.
-Around 50-60% of the costs are in the functional areas of the home — kitchens, bathrooms, mechanicals, floors, cabinets, masonry work, fixtures, closets, appliances, trim, stairs, paint, counters, gutters, hot water, dimmers, and everything else in between!
-These costs generally don’t change with the size of the home.
-Therefore, to control the cost of your project, compile a budget with your builder on the cost of finishes.
-You can have a home built that’s as big as a barn very cheap, or you can build very small and very expensive.
+Most custom homes, whether they are a log or timber frame house, will cost between 10% and 30% more than an equivalent, conventionally-built structure.
+Around 50-60% of the costs are in the functional areas of the home — kitchens, bathrooms, mechanicals, flooring, cabinets, masonry work, fixtures, closets, appliances, trim, doors, paint, counters, siding, lighting, and everything in between!
+Extensive luxury options and upscale finishes can impact the cost of a home more than the choice between a log or timber frame house.

 Because the connection between cost and scale is impacted by selections, the cost per square foot is not always the most reliable indicator.
 On one end you can build a lower-cost, massive home.
 On the other, you can build a compact and expensive one.
 The median budget for building a log or timber frame home is around $200 per square foot.
 Some areas of the home can be as low as $150 and some areas as high as $500.
 The building site also affects the cost of the build.
 Properties with specific challenges — steeper, rockier, minimal access points — are pricier.
 To control your project’s expenses, compile a budget with your Regional Project Manager (RPM) and builder on the cost of finishes.
 We’ll help you pinpoint costs before you commit to your timber frame home journey.